 - Define technological trends that affect composing processes

-- Evaluate scientific and technical documents for readability, logic, and clarity
+- Evaluate print and digital documents for readability, usability, and accessibility

 This course focuses on the primary texts that have been the core of rhetoric in the history of writing studies as well as alternative rhetorics that challenge this canon.
 Students apply ancient rhetorical concepts to contemporary practice in writing studies.
 The course provides a theoretical foundation for advanced study of rhetorical principles.

 - Determine the influence of a range of histories and theories of rhetoric